dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 ### Representation Type

-A column type has an associated .NET type, known as its representation type or raw type.
+A type in the IDataView system has an associated .NET type, known as its representation type or raw type.

-Note that a column type often contains much more information than the associated .NET representation type.
-Moreover, many distinct column types can use the same representation type.
-Consequently, code should not assume that a particular .NET type implies a particular column type.
+Note that a type in the IDataView system often contains much more information than the associated .NET representation type.
+Moreover, many distinct types can use the same representation type.
+Consequently, code should not assume that a particular .NET type implies a particular type of the IDataView type system.
+To give the most conspicuous example, `NumberDataViewType.UInt32` and most instances of `KeyDataViewType` users will encounter, will both have `ItemType == typeof(uint)`.

 ### Standard Column Types

-There is a set of predefined standard column types, divided into standard primitive types and vector types.
+There is a set of predefined standard types, divided into standard primitive types and vector types.
 Note that there can be types that are neither primitive nor vector types.
 These types are not standard types and may require extra care when handling them.
 For example, a `ImageDataViewType` value might require disposing when it is no longer needed.

 Standard primitive types include the text type, the boolean type, numeric types, and key types.
 Numeric types are further split into floating-point